navoneel07/student-management-shell/README.md

 - Academic
   - Show all courses past and current
   - Show courses pending for approval
-  - Give GPA for previous semester, Current expected GPA bases on linear regression and current CGPA
+  - Give GPA for previous semester and current CGPA
   - Show total credits accumulated

 - Financial